atbcb/usab-uswds/_ada-guides/chapter-4-ramps-and-curb-ramps.md

 as rail stations and bus stations).
 They are not required at non-transit facilities subject to DOJ's Standards.
 DOT also requires detectable warnings on curb ramps in projects funded by the Federal Highway Administration.
-New guidelines the Board is developing for public rights-of-way will address requirements for detectable warnings at curb ramps and other transitions along public streets and sidewalks where hazards to people with vision impairments are greater.
+The Board has published [new guidelines for the public rights-of-way({{ site.baseurl }}/prowag/) that address requirements for detectable warnings at curb ramps and other transitions along public streets and sidewalks where hazards to people with vision impairments are greater.